hiwa-house/teletraan/docs/index.md

 	* Morning walks.
 	* Kayak/hike twice each month.
 	* Project progress each week.
-	* Snack less, sleep more.

 </div>

 ## 🔬 Focus

+### Golden Chain of Love
+> I am a link in Amida Buddha’s Golden Chain of Love that stretches around the world.
+I must keep my link bright and strong.
+>
+> I will try to be kind and gentle to every living thing and protect all who are weaker than myself.
+>
+> I will try to think pure and beautiful thoughts, to say pure and beautiful words, and to do pure and beautiful deeds, knowing that on what I do now depends not only my happiness or unhappiness, but also those of others.
+>
+> May every link in Amida Buddha’s Golden Chain of Love become bright and strong, and may we all attain Perfect Peace.

 ### Social Contract
 > “You are people on earth.
 You are not alone here, and that means you owe the other people on earth certain things.
 What you owe them, more or less, is to live by rules they wouldn’t reject as unfair (assuming they’re decent, reasonable people).”
 >
-> He has a great little exercise for his kids to remember too.
-As you go through life and are thinking about doing something, he says, ask if your brother or sister would think it was a good idea.
+> As you go through life and are thinking about doing something, ask if your brother or sister would think it was a good idea.
 Then keep going, ask if a friend would think it was a good idea, or a teacher, even a kid you don’t like but think is smart.
-Ask, he says, explaining Kant’s Categorical Imperative to a five year old, “Would it be okay if everyone did this?
+Ask, as explaining Kant’s Categorical Imperative to a child, “Would it be okay if everyone did this?
 What would the world be like if every single person were allowed to do whatever I’m about to do?”

-### The Cynic
-> The point is to see what value we can find in a paper, not what flaws.
-Our purpose is to learn and to grow knowledge.
-Papers are written by humans; every one has flaws.
-If flaws disqualify, every paper is disqualified.
-They are experimental, pushing the frontier of knowledge.
-Your work, your hard work, is to see what you can get out of them.